 manu kibuma "cockatoo" uses the class word manu ("bird")

-majang wana "tiger female" uses majang ("tiger") as class word
+majang wana "tigress" uses majang ("tiger") as class word

-Some words of Sanskrit origin has the feminine formed with the suffix –i, like puri "princess" (from Sanskrit putri, feminine of putra, "prince").
+Some feminine words ending in i are derived from Sanskrit feminine, like puri "princess" (from Sanskrit putri, feminine of putra, "prince").

 Prefixes a-, for objects, and tw- or taw- (or to- before consonant), for persons, are used to make nouns with the meaning of "agent".
 Class words, like suik "tool", can be used with the same purpose (ayak "to open" ahayak or suik ayak "opener", kisa "spear, weapon" tokisa "soldier", wasi "iron" tawasi or twasi "smith, blacksmith").